March 31, 2020

 The output will look similar to this:

 If you are looking for a cleaner description line of what version your ubuntu is, use this command line:

 The output of your Ubuntu version will look like this:

 As a bonus, we can verify the hardware information of the equipment, by executing this command in the command line:

 If the command doesn’t work, you most likely have to install the list hardware utility with the following command:

 sudo apt-get install lshw

-Knowing how to check Ubuntu version you’re working on is something simple but essential.
-Not knowing your tools can complicate work.
-We check the Ubuntu version through the graphical interface or the terminal and both methods are quick and easy.
+Knowing how to check which Ubuntu version you’re working on is something simple but essential.
+Not knowing your tools and system settings can complicate your work.
+We can check the Ubuntu version through the graphical interface or the terminal and both methods are quick and easy.